Gauged Floer theory of toric moment fibers: Quasimap algebra for a Lagrangian

 Stasheff's {\em associahedron} $K_n$ is a cell complex whose vertices correspond to total bracketings of $n$ variables $x_1,\ldots,x_n$ \cite{st:ho}.
 For example, $K_3$ is an interval, with vertices corresponding to the expressions $(x_1x_2)x_3$ and $x_1(x_2x_3)$.
 The associahedron has several geometric realizations.
 The first, well-known description is as the moduli space of stable marked nodal disks.
 A nodal disk is {\em stable} if it has no automorphisms, or equivalently, each disk component has at least three nodal or marked points.
 Let $\ol{M}_n$ denote the moduli space of stable nodal $n+1$-marked disks.

-A second and older description of the associahedron due to Boardman-Vogt \cite{boardman:hom} is the moduli space of stable ribbon metric trees: A {\em ribbon metric tree} is a ribbon tree $\Gamma = (V(\Gamma),E(\Gamma),O(\Gamma))$ (that is, a tree $(V(\Gamma),E(\Gamma))$ equipped with a labelling of the semiinfinite edges by integers $0,\ldots, n$, a cyclic ordering $O(\Gamma)$ of the edges at each vertex) together with a {\em metric} $l: E(\Gamma) \to [0,\infty]$.
+A second and older description of the associahedron due to Boardman-Vogt \cite{boardman:hom} is the moduli space of stable ribbon metric trees: A {\em ribbon metric tree} is a ribbon tree

+consisting of a ribbon tree $(V(\Gamma),E(\Gamma))$ equipped with a labelling of the semiinfinite edges by integers $0,\ldots, n$, a cyclic ordering $O(\Gamma)$ of the edges at each vertex together with a {\em metric} $l: E(\Gamma) \to [0,\infty]$.
 The semiinfinite edges are required to have infinite length.
 Two metric trees are {\em isomorphic} if the ribbon metric trees obtained by collapsing all edges of length zero are isomorphic, that is, there is a bijection between the vertex sets preserving the edges, the cyclic orderings, and their lengths.
 Equivalently, a metric tree can be taken to be a tree with a metric on each one-dimensional segment, and an isomorphism of metric trees is required to preserve the metric on each edge.
 A metric ribbon tree is {\em stable} if each vertex has valence at least two, any edge containing a vertex of valence two has infinite length, and any edge of infinite length contains at least one vertex of valence three.
 (This is a somewhat obscure way of saying that we allow an edge of finite length to degenerate to a broken edge of infinite length; the standard method would just be to allow edges of infinite length but this convention would cause notational problems when we talk about gradient trees later on.)
 There is a natural topology on the set of isomorphism classes $\ol{W}_n$ of stable ribbon metric trees with $n + 1$ leaves, which allows each edge with length approaching infinite to degenerate to a broken edge, that is, a pair of infinite length edges joined by a vertex.
 We refer to \cite{mau:mult} for a review.
-The edges of each tree are oriented so that the positive orientation is in the direction of the zero-th seminfinite edge.
+The edges of each tree are oriented so that the positive orientation is in the direction of the zero-th semiinfinite edge.

 Both $\ol{W}_n$ and $\ol{M}_n$ have natural structures as manifolds with corners, isomorphic as such to Stasheff's associahedron $K_n$.
 In the case of $\ol{M}_n$ the boundary components have interiors consisting of configurations with exactly two components containing prescribed markings.
 In the case of $\ol{W}_n$ the boundary components have interiors whose trees have a single edge of infinite length.
 The cell structure of $\ol{M}_n$ is identical to that of $K_n$ while the cell structure of $\ol{W}_n$ is not.